freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-113.english.md

 ## Description
 <section id='description'>

-The last component you are going to add it a legend to display the name of each platform and the number of followers for the year.
+The last component you are going to add is a legend to display the name of each platform and the number of followers for the year.
 Create a new `const` named `legend` and use it to `append` a `table` to your `rightDashboard` variable.
 This looks similar to the code where you created your `pieGraph` variable.
 </section>

 ## Instructions